OpenTranslationBible/open-bible/en-GB/60.1 Peter/md/1-peter-05.md

 ## 1 Peter 5:4

-And when the Chief Shepherd appears, you will receive the unfading crown of glory.
+And when the Chief Shepherd is revealed, you will be awarded the unfading crown of glory.

 ## 1 Peter 5:5